Jizya: India

 In India, Islamic rulers imposed jizya on non-Muslims starting with the 11th century.
 The taxation practice included jizya and kharaj taxes.
-These terms were sometimes used interchangeably to mean poll tax and collective tribute, or just called kharaj-o-jizya.
+These terms were sometimes used interchangeably to mean poll tax and collective tribute, or just called kharaj-e-jizya.

-Jizya expanded with Delhi Sultanate.
-Alauddin Khilji, legalized the enslavement of the jizya and kharaj defaulters.
+Jizya was expanded by the Delhi Sultanate.
+Alauddin Khilji legalized the enslavement of the jizya and kharaj defaulters.
 His officials seized and sold these slaves in growing Sultanate cities where there was a great demand of slave labour.
 The Muslim court historian Ziauddin Barani recorded that Qazi Mughisuddin of Bayanah advised Alā' al-Dīn that Islam requires imposition of jizya on Hindus, to show contempt and to humiliate the Hindus, and imposing jizya is a religious duty of the Sultan.

-During the early 14th century reign of Muhammad bin Tughlaq, expensive invasions across India and his order to attack China by sending a portion of his army over the Himalayas, emptied the precious metal in Sultanate's treasury.
+During the early 14th century reign of Muhammad bin Tughlaq, expensive invasions across India and his order to attack China by sending a portion of his army over the Himalayas, emptied the precious metal in the treasury of the Sultanate.
 He ordered minting of coins from base metals with face value of precious metals.
 This economic experiment failed because Hindus in his Sultanate minted counterfeit coins from base metal in their homes, which they then used for paying jizya.
 In the late 14th century, mentions the memoir of Tughlaq dynasty's Sultan Firoz Shah Tughlaq, his predecessor taxed all Hindus but had exempted all Hindu Brahmins from jizya; Firoz Shah extended it to also include the Brahmins at a reduced rate.
-He also announced that any Hindus who converted to Islam would become exempt from taxes and jizya as well as receive gifts from him.
-On those who chose to remain Hindus, he raised jizya tax rate.
+He also announced that any Hindu who converted to Islam would become exempt from taxes and jizya as well as receive gifts from him.
+On those who chose to remain Hindus, he raised the jizya tax rate.

 In Kashmir, Sikandar Butshikan levied jizya on those who objected to the abolition of hereditary varnas, allegedly at the behest of his neo-convert minister Suhabhatta.
-Ahmad Shah (1411-1442), a ruler of Gujarat, introduced the Jizyah in 1414 and collected it with such strictness that many people converted to Islam to evade it.
+Ahmad Shah (1411–1442), a ruler of Gujarat, introduced the Jizyah in 1414 and collected it with such strictness that many people converted to Islam to evade it.

-Jizya was later abolished by the third Mughal emperor Akbar, in 1579.
+Jizya was later abolished by the third Mughal emperor Akbar, in 1564.
 However, in 1679, Aurangzeb chose to re-impose jizya on non-Muslim subjects in lieu of military service, a move that was sharply critiqued by many Hindu rulers and Mughal court-officials.
 The specific amount varied with the socioeconomic status of a subject and tax-collection were often waived for regions hit by calamities; also, monks, musta'mins, women, children, elders, the handicapped, the unemployed, the ill, and the insane were all perpetually exempted.
 The collectors were mandated to be Muslims.
 In some areas revolts led to its periodic suspension such as the 1704 AD suspension of jizya in Deccan region of India by Aurangzeb.